-As the day gently ages, the sound of life lighten the atmosphere.
+As the day gently ages, the sound of life lightens the atmosphere.
 Nearby trees whisper ocean current-like sounds as the early morning cold breeze beat against my body frame.
 The cries of engines are heard as they arrive and leave the stop sign.
 Sun rays gently ease out the cold breeze effect.
-Gentle but repeated chirps from the numerous small birds serve as natures background music in this busy environ.
+Gentle but repeated chirps from the numerous small birds serve as natures background music in this busy environment.
 Skinny cats and fat rats race endlessly in full view.
-Life is a hustle in the midst of chaos.
+Life is indeed a hustle in the midst of chaos.
 This is the work chop!